Rohit102497/Aux-Drop/README.md

 9. `n_classes`: The number of output classes
 10. `aux_layer`: The position of the AuxLayer in the architecture
 11. `n_neuron_aux_layer`: Number of neurons in the AuxLayer
 12. `b`: This is a parameter of ODL framework.
-It represents the discount rate.
+It represents the discount rate
 13. `s`: This is a parameter of ODL framework.
 It represents the smoothing rate

 ## Running the code